Gauge Symmetries, Contact Reduction, and Singular Field Theories: Effective Non-Abelian Gauge Theory

 which, referring to the discussion of section (\ref{Subsec:MulticontactLagrangianFieldTheory}), are consistent with a pre-multicontact distribution with $k=d$.
-Consequently, we conclude that $\Theta_{L^H}$ does in fact define a pre-multicontact structure on $\mathcal{Q}_{\textrm{red}}$, and so may proceed with the constraint analysis; for the purpose of discussing the construction of multivector field solutions, we introduce the projection $\beta:\mathcal{Q}_{\textrm{red}}\rightarrow M$.
+Consequently, we conclude that $\Theta_{L^H}$ does in fact define a pre-multicontact structure on $\mathcal{Q}_{\textrm{red}}$, and so may proceed with the constraint analysis; for the purpose of constructing multivector field solutions, we introduce the map $\beta:\mathcal{Q}_{\textrm{red}}\rightarrow M$, in-keeping with the notation of section (\ref{Subsec:PreMulticontactAlgorithm}).